fxnn/deadbox/README.md

 The drop offers a REST interface to be consumed by users and workers.
 It will provide at least the following endpoints.

-* `GET /queue/{workerId}` lets an worker retrieve all pending requests targeted to him.
+* `GET /worker/` allows users to retrieve all workers available to him.
-* `PUT /queue/{workerId}/{requestId}` allows users to file a new request targeted to an worker.
+* `PUT /worker/{workerId}` lets a worker register with the drop or update his information.
   This endpoint is idempotent.
-* `PUT /worker/{workerId}` lets an worker register with the drop or update his information.
+* `GET /worker/{workerId}/request` lets a worker retrieve all pending requests targeted to him.
+* `PUT /worker/{workerId}/request/{requestId}` allows users to file a new request targeted to an worker.
   This endpoint is idempotent.
+* `PUT /worker/{workerId}/response/{requestId}` is called by a worker to transport the response to a request.
+  This endpoint is idempotent.
-* `GET /worker/` allows users to retrieve all workers available to him.
+* `GET /worker/{workerId}/response/{requestId}` allows users to retrieve the response to a previously filed request, if already available.

+As for a worker entry, at least the following information need to be contained.

+* The worker's unique identification.
+* The request types supported by the worker, given as URN.
+* The worker's public key, used to encrypt the requests.

+As for a queue entry, which is a request, at least the following information need to be contained.

+* The request's unique identification.
+* The request type, given as URN.
+* The request payload.
+* If we want to apply routing over multiple hops, we might also need a unique identifier of the originating drop, and possibly an ordered list of all drops that transported the request.

+As for a response, at least the following information need to be contained.

+* The original request's unique identification.
+* The response payload.
+* If we want to apply routing over multiple hops, we might also need a unique identifier of the originating drop, and possibly an ordered list of all drops that are still to address.